Our research has found that lots of people care about renewable energy, but most don’t have a very good understanding of what it means.

 It’s like a grocer paying a few pence to put an organic stamp to put on their box of veg, without actually buying the organic veg.

-Which suppliers are doing this?
+Which suppliers are avoiding renewable electricity?

 We don’t want to name and shame anyone.
 If you’re on a renewable tariff with any supplier, or considering switching to one, we recommend you ask them yourselves.